HamzaOban/Hamzaoban/README.md

 👨🏻‍💻 I'm currently developing mobile applications with Android Studio.
 <br>
-🙌🏻 I'm a software engineer who loves the whole process of developing mobile eapplications and games.
+🙌🏻 I'm a software engineer who loves the whole process of developing mobile applications and games.
 <br>
 🎓 I graduated from Firat University, department of software engineering.
 <br>